-- No stated preference for any particular genre.
+9) No stated preference for any particular genre

-This is based on analysis of survey data from the BFI and DCMS.
+This is based on an analysis of survey data from the BFI and DCMS.

-- Is there a pattern in people’s socio-cultural profile that influences film preferences?
+Is there a pattern in people’s socio-cultural profiles that influences film preferences?

-Yes, dispositions towards specific sets of film genres are influenced to some degree by demographic factors where education and income have the greatest influence.
-People who prefer specialised films such as Arthouse and foreign language films are more likely to have higher levels of formal education and annual income and be urban-dwelling.
-Although there is only a weak relationship and no single socio-cultural measure determines film taste.
+Dispositions towards specific sets of film genres are influenced to some degree by demographic factors, where education and income have the greatest influence.
+People who prefer genres such as art house and foreign language film are more likely to have higher levels of formal education and annual income and be urban-dwelling.
+However, this is a weak relationship and no single socio-cultural measure absolutely determines film taste.

 Socio-cultural background does not determine a person’s film taste or their preference for particular film genres and/or types.
-For example, people from all sorts of socio-cultural backgrounds watch and develop an interest in both specialised and mainstream films.
-This is notable when exploring entities such as specialised and mainstream as film genre categories through the Ontology, and in both the audience member interviews and film elicitation group transcripts.
+For example, people from all sorts of socio-cultural backgrounds watch and develop an interest in art house and foreign language film alongside mainstream film.
+This is notable when exploring entities such as specialised and mainstream as film genre categories through the project’s data ontology, and in both the audience member interviews and film-elicitation group transcripts.